Background (Page updated 4/9/2026 to reflect pricing realities)

 GMRS: General Mobile Radio Service

-Long Story Short: If you are a general driver in the tour group, buy a pair of FRS Radios from Best Buy or Amazon.
-FRS radios are simple and can come with rechargeable batteries and also AA batteries that can be swapped into the units.
-Typically the price range for two radios is between $30-90.
-Midland brand has worked well for our CB radios in the past and are a well-known manufacturer of radio equipment.
+Alternatively, you can buy a pair of FRS Radios from Best Buy or Amazon.
+FRS radios are simple and can come with rechargeable batteries or AA batteries that can be swapped into the units.
+Typically the price range for two radios is between $55-100.
+Midland brand is a well-known manufacturer of radio equipment.

 Example of an FRS Radio